-Ian joined 4 New Square in October 2018 following the successful completion of his pupillage, and is developing a broad commercial practice across Chambers’ core areas, with a particular focus on commercial litigation, the conflict of laws, construction, and professional liability.
+Ian joined 4 New Square in October 2018 following the successful completion of his pupillage and is developing a broad practice across Chambers’ core areas, with a particular focus on commercial litigation, the conflict of laws, construction, and professional liability.

-During pupillage, Ian assisted in a variety of domestic and international disputes, including:
+During pupillage, meanwhile, Ian assisted in a variety of domestic and international disputes, including:

-- a three-week Technology & Construction Court trial in a claim for breach of contract and misrepresentation; and,
+- A three-week TCC trial in a claim for breach of contract and misrepresentation; and,

-- professional negligence proceedings against an investment management company.
+- Professional liability proceedings against an investment management company.

 Prior to commencing pupillage, Ian read law at Birkbeck, University of London, where he won the Prize for Outstanding Performance on the LLB, and at Balliol College, Oxford, where he was the 4 New Square Chambers Scholar and achieved a Distinction on the BCL.
 He subsequently completed the BPTC, for which he was awarded the Cunningham Scholarship by Middle Temple and an Excellence Award by BPP University, securing Outstanding grades in all three Advocacy modules and Commercial Dispute Resolution.

-Ian has a keen interest in the conflict of laws.
-Alongside his practice, he is studying part-time for a DPhil in Law – focusing on common law defences to the recognition and enforcement of foreign judgments – at Brasenose College, Oxford, under the supervision of Professor Andrew Dickinson, for which he has been awarded the Peter Birks Memorial Scholarship.
+As noted above, Ian has a keen interest in the conflict of laws.
+Alongside his busy practice, he is studying part-time for a DPhil in Law – focusing on common law defences to the recognition and enforcement of foreign judgments – at Brasenose College, Oxford, under the supervision of Professor Andrew Dickinson, for which he has been awarded the Peter Birks Memorial Scholarship.
 He is also a teaching assistant for the Conflict of Laws module on the BCL, and delivers tutorials in the same subject to visiting students at St Catherine’s College, Oxford.
 During pupillage, Ian also taught BPTC Commercial Dispute Resolution classes on jurisdiction and foreign judgments at BPP University, and won The Bar Council’s Law Reform Essay Competition for his paper “One rule for all: An end to the Abouloff double standard on fraud and foreign judgments”.